 In large or fast-moving organizations, these reviews are essential for maintaining strategic focus as priorities evolve.

-7 steps to run an effective gate review
+Seven steps to run an effective gate review

-A gate review should feel like a structured, criteria‑based decision workshop, not a routine status meeting.
-The goal is to decide whether the project should move forward, change direction, or stop, using clear evidence and predefined standards rather than gut feel.
+A gate review should feel like a structured, criteria-based decision workshop, not a routine status meeting.
+The goal is to decide whether the project should move forward, change direction, or stop, using evidence and predefined standards rather than gut feel.

-- Establish gate criteria: Agree upfront on what “good enough to pass this gate” looks like, using specific, measurable criteria rather than vague statements.
+- Establish gate criteria: Agree upfront on what “good enough to pass this gate” looks like, using specific, measurable criteria rather than vague statements

-- Gather project documentation and data: Compile the evidence you need to assess those criteria, including updated timelines, budget reports, risk logs, test results, and key dependencies.
+- Gather project documentation and data: Compile the evidence you need to assess those criteria, including updated timelines, budget reports, risk logs, test results, and key dependencies

-- Run a pre‑gate or “dry run” check: Do an informal internal review to spot gaps, missing data, or unresolved issues so the team walks into the formal gate review well‑prepared.
+- Run a pre-gate or “dry run” check: Do an informal internal review to spot gaps, missing data, or unresolved issues so the team walks into the formal gate review well-prepared

 - Evaluate project health against criteria: Compare the evidence to the agreed criteria, combining hard metrics with informed judgment about feasibility, risk, and stakeholder alignment.
+AI-powered project management platforms can flag budget anomalies, timeline slippage, and resource conflicts before the review meeting, giving the committee data to act on rather than scrambling for status updates

-- Decide: The steering committee confirms one of the outcomes — Go, Conditional go, Recycle, Hold, Kill — and documents any conditions, rework requirements, or reasons for stopping the project.
+- Decide: The steering committee confirms one of the outcomes: Go, Conditional go, Recycle, Hold, Kill, and documents any conditions, rework requirements, or reasons for stopping the project

-- Create and assign action plans: Turn the decision into concrete next steps with owners and deadlines, whether that means unlocking the next phase, fixing gaps, or closing the project.
+- Create and assign action plans: Turn the decision into concrete next steps with owners and deadlines, whether that means unlocking the next phase, fixing gaps, or closing the project

 Gate review criteria checklist